Technogym: History

-In August 2014, the 2016 Summer Olympics in Rio, announced it was choosing Technogym as an exclusive supplier.
+In August 2014, the 2016 Summer Olympics in Rio announced it was choosing Technogym as an exclusive supplier.

 On 29 September 2012, the new Technogym Village was officially inaugurated in Cesena, with the presence of the President of the Italian Republic Giorgio Napolitano, the ministers Corrado Passera, Piero Gnudi and Renato Balduzzi, and the former President of the United States Bill Clinton.
 The new headquarters was designed by architect Antonio Citterio.

-In 2019 Technogym enhanced its focus on digital introducing Technogym Bike, its first indoor bike that offers indoor-cycling classes live and on-demand run by trainers from fitness studios around the world.
+In 2019, Technogym enhanced its focus on digital, introducing Technogym Bike, its first indoor bike that offers indoor-cycling classes live and on-demand run by trainers from fitness studios around the world.

-After selling 6.96% of the capital in April 2019, in February 2020 Alessandri's Wellness Holding sold almost 5% of Technogym in an accelerated placement, cashing in 114 million.
-Wellness thus drops to 39.8% of the capital of the Romagna giant, equal to 56.9% of the voting rights.
+After selling 6.96% of the capital in April 2019, in February 2020, Alessandri's Wellness Holding sold almost 5% of Technogym in an accelerated placement, cashing in $114 million.
+Wellness thus dropped to 39.8% of the capital of the Romagna giant, equal to 56.9% of the voting rights.

 Partnerships

 Olympics

-Technogym has been appointed Official Supplier to the Paris 2024 Olympics for the 9th time, after Sydney 2000, Athens 2004, Turin, 2006, Beijing 2008, London 2012, Rio de Janeiro 2016, tokyo 2020 and Pyeongchang 2018.
+Technogym was appointed official supplier to the Paris 2024 Olympics for the 9th time, after Sydney 2000, Athens 2004, Turin 2006, Beijing 2008, London 2012, Rio de Janeiro 2016, Tokyo 2020 and Pyeongchang 2018.

 Football

-The football teams Juventus FC, Milan AC, Inter FC have chosen Technogym as a partner for the athletic preparation of their players, as well as the F1 teams Ferrari and McLaren.
+The football teams Juventus FC, Milan AC, and Inter FC have chosen Technogym as a partner for the athletic preparation of their players, as well as the F1 teams Ferrari and McLaren.